limitlessloop/vets.gov-status/scripts/migration_status/VBMS.md

 Validate Disaster Recovery (DR) and Backup                |       | CD2 checklist 100% completed                |       |
 CD2 decision                |       |
-Build out and cutover checklist 100% complete                |       |
-COMPLETED ALL Build Out and Cutover Tasks                   |       |
+Build out and cutover checklist 100% complete                |       | Checklist in development by CAS COMPLETED ALL Build Out and Cutover Tasks                   |       |